danrusu/learnJavaTim4/Resource/fundamentals/array_homework2.md

 3. Write a method named `range` that receives two numbers, `number1`, `number2` and generates an array of all integer values from `number1` to `number2`.
-Print the arrays for calling the function for:
+Print the arrays (with a `print` function) for calling the function for:
 - number1 = 3, number2 = 9
 ```
 //Expected console result